unional/standard-log/packages/log/README.md

 or by setting the environment variable `STANDARD_LOG`.

 `production` mode:
-- log level defaults to `logLevel.warn`.

 - `config()` can only be called once.
 - configuration is protected from tempering.

 `development` mode:
-- log level defaults to `logLevel.debug`.

 - a warning is emitted when calling `config()` or log for the first time.

 `test` mode:

-- log level defaults to `logLevel.debug`
+- no warning is emitted

 ### Log Level

+`standard-log` log level defaults to `logLevels.warn`.
-`standard-log` comes with many log levels out of the box:
+It comes with many log levels out of the box:

 ```ts
 import { getLogger } from 'standard-log'